mtumilowicz/java11-reflection-accessing-fields/README.md

         * `value` the new value for the field
         * exceptions:
             * `IllegalAccessException` -
-                if the underlying field is either inaccessible (enforcing Java language access control) or final
+                if the underlying field is either inaccessible or final (enforcing Java language access control).
             * `IllegalArgumentException` - if the specified object is not an instance of the class or interface declaring the underlying field (or a subclass or implementor thereof),